 - Constipation, postoperative

-Rhythmical Einreibung according to Wegman/Hauschka can only be learned in seminars from instructors.
+Rhythmical embrocation according to Wegman/Hauschka can only be learned in seminars from instructors.

 An 86-year-old female patient after a stroke and severe hemiplegic spasticity suffers from shooting cramps, especially in her left leg, which cause severe pain.
 That is why the patient is on pain meds.
 She also has difficulty swallowing and can no longer chew properly.
 She eats her pureed, low-fiber food listlessly.
 Spontaneous laxation has been impossible for weeks.
-Repeated use of enemas was minimized with the help of a rosemary Rhythmical Einreibung treatment of her legs in combination with a Rhythmical Einreibung treatment of her abdomen (in this case with oxalis 10% ointment).
+Repeated use of enemas was minimized with the help of a rhythmical leg embrocation with rosemary in combination with a rhythmical abdomen embrocation (in this case with oxalis 10% ointment).
 After this treatment of her abdomen and legs, the patient was able to have a spontaneous bowel movement within one hour.